 If K' is not biconnected, it is simple to split K' into its biconnected components and determine if the required subpaths of a path from A1 to A2 containing B and C exist in the appropriate components.
 If K' is biconnected, we continue.
-Step 5: All sets of three node disjoint paths satisfying Case (a) of Step 3 must have Structure 1, Structure 2, or Structure 3, as shown in Figure 5.
-Since K' is biconnected, Structure 3 can be reduced to Structure 1 or Structure 2 by a method similar to that used on the original graph, G, to reduce three node disjoint paths from A to B to three node disjoint paths with two from A to B and one from A to C. If Structure 1 is found for either Al or A2, we can piece together the desired path from Al to A2 containing B and C using the three disjoint paths of Structure 1 and other paths known to exist in K'.
-The technique used is essentially the same as that used when there are three node disjoint paths from A to B or C in the original graph, G. If only Structure 2 is found for each of Al and A2, we continue.
-Note that we now have two sets of node disjoint paths --one of Structure 2 for Al and one of Structure 2 for A2.

-Figure 5: Possible structures for Step 5
+- Step 5.
+All sets of three node disjoint paths satisfying Case (a) of Step 3 must have Structure 1, Structure 2, or Structure 3, as shown in Figure 6.
+Since K' is biconnected, Structure 3 can be reduced to Structure 1 or Structure 2 by a method similar to that used on the original graph, G, to reduce three node disjoint paths from A to B to three node disjoint paths with two from A to B and one from A to C. If Structure 1 is found for either A1 or A2, we can piece together the desired path from A1 to A2 containing B and C using the three disjoint paths of Structure 1 and other paths known to exist in K'.
+The technique used is essentially the same as that used when there are three node disjoint paths from A to B or C in the original graph, G. If only Structure 2 is found for each of A1 and A2, we continue.
+Note that we now have two sets of node disjoint paths-one of Structure 2 for A1 and one of Structure 2 for A2. - Step 6.
+We determine if there are three node disjoint paths in K', each with A1 or B as one endpoint and A2 or C as the other endpoint, or each with A2 or B as one endpoint and A1 or C as the other.
+If neither set of node disjoint paths exists, then the desired path from A1 to A2 containing B and C cannot exist, since the subpaths of this path would be one such set of node disjoint paths.
+Again, we can use Dinic's network flow algorithm to test if three such paths exist.

-Structures shown are for Al. B and C are interchangeable.
-Structures for A2 are obtained by interchanging Al and A2.
+Fig. 6.
+Possible structures for Step 5.
+Structures shown are for A1.
+B and C are interchangeable.
+Structures for A2 are obtained by interchanging A1 and A2.